Skip to main content

 Some partner agencies may ask you to take a photo of your face and photos of your driver’s license or state ID card.
 This checks that you are the person on your ID.

-1. Line up your face with the green circle.
-Make sure your entire face is visible, from your chin to the top of your head.
+2. Make sure your entire face is visible, from your chin to the top of your head.
+Only wear accessories, like glasses, that you also wear in your ID photo.
+Remove any other items covering your face.

 Troubleshooting